What is a Risk Profile?

-A risk profile will give you a better perspective on how to invest your money wisely into high volatility investments like Equity Mutual Funds, Direct Equity and less volatile investments like Debt Mutual Funds, Bonds and Fixed Deposits.
+A risk profile will give you a better perspective on how to invest your money wisely into high volatility investments like Equity Mutual Funds, Direct Equity and less volatile investments like Debt Mutual Funds, Bonds and best corporate FDs.

 We cannot predict when the markets will go up and when they will go down, hence, risk profiling will help take strategic and calculated risks when it comes to investing.